conda/constructor/CONSTRUCT.md

 You can disable it altogether if you set this key to `""` (empty string).
 (MacOS only).

+### `post_install_pages`

+_required:_ no<br/>
+_types:_ list, string<br/>

+Adds extra panels to the installers to be shown after installation.
+For pkg installers, these can be compiled installer plug-ins or a directories containing an Xcode project.
+In the latter case, constructor will try and compile the project file using `xcodebuild`.

 ### `conclusion_file`

 _required:_ no<br/>